Here is how this blog entry works:

 --- The Next Best Thing: rFactor ---

 rFactor drew on the modding success of Sports Car GT and expanded upon it.
 The variety of racing series and tracks in rFactor makes for one of the best out-the-box racing experiences anywhere.
 A number of the series featured immediately are based more on real cars rather than actually featuring real cars.
-So let's see the next best things rFactor came along with.
+So let's see the next best things rFactor came along with.* Formula IS.

 WHAT THEY WANTED: Formula 1